BASIC Programming Language

 .

-Example 1: Write a program using FOR-NEXT state to print any statement five times Solution
+Example 1: Write a program using FOR-NEXT statement to print a statement five times

 Solution